Exact Recovery in the General Hypergraph Stochastic Block Model: Introduction

 While most prior works focused on community detection on graphs, it is also of keen interest to study community detection on \emph{hypergraphs}.
 This is because \emph{higher-order} relational information among multiple nodes, which can naturally be captured by hypergraphs, is ubiquitous in many applications.
 For example, friendships between users in social networks can be captured by graphs, but chat groups are usually represented by hyperedges in hypergraphs.
 Authors in co-authorship networks can also be connected by hyperedges.
 There are also applications in computer vision (such as object recognition and image registration) that are concerned with the \emph{point-set matching} problem~\cite{chertok2010efficient,liu2010robust}, which aims to find strongly connected components in a uniform hypergraph.
 Motivated by these applications, in recent years some efforts have been expended to advance our understanding of community detection on hypergraphs.
 In particular, Ghoshdastidar and Dukkipati~\cite{ghoshdastidar2014consistency} first proposed a random hypergraph model called the \emph{$d$-uniform hypergraph stochastic block model} ($d$-HSBM), in which each subset of nodes with cardinality $d$ is generated independently as an \emph{order-$d$ hyperedge} with a certain probability that depends on the communities that the $d$ nodes belong to.
-Subsequent researchers further investigated the recovery limits of $d$-HSBMs by developing various hypergraph clustering algorithms (such as spectral clustering methods~\cite{ghoshdastidar2015provable,ghoshdastidar2015spectral,ghoshdastidar2017consistency,pal2019community,cole2020exact,ahn2017information,ahn2018hypergraph}, semidefinite programming-based methods~\cite{kim2018stochastic,lee2020robust,kim2017community}, tensor decomposition-based methods~\cite{ke2019community}, approximate-message passing algorithms~\cite{angelini2015spectral,lesieur2017statistical}, etc) with theoretical guarantees, and characterizing the minimax misclassification ratio~\cite{chien2019minimax,lin2017fundamental,chien2018community} as well as the exact recovery criterion for the special case of two symmetric communities~\cite{kim2018stochastic}.
+Subsequent researchers further investigated the recovery limits of $d$-HSBMs by developing various hypergraph clustering algorithms (such as spectral clustering methods~\cite{ghoshdastidar2015provable,ghoshdastidar2015spectral,ghoshdastidar2017consistency,pal2019community,cole2020exact,ahn2017information,ahn2018hypergraph}, semidefinite programming-based methods~\cite{kim2018stochastic,lee2020robust,kim2017community}, tensor decomposition-based methods~\cite{ke2019community}, approximate-message passing algorithms~\cite{angelini2015spectral,lesieur2017statistical}, etc) with theoretical guarantees, and characterizing the minimax misclassification proportion~\cite{chien2019minimax,lin2017fundamental,chien2018community} as well as the exact recovery criterion for the special case of two symmetric communities~\cite{kim2018stochastic}.\footnote{While this work mainly focuses on the $d$-HSBM, we are also aware that the clustering problem has also been explored in other hypergraph models, such as the non-uniform HSBM~\cite{ghoshdastidar2015provable,ghoshdastidar2015spectral,ghoshdastidar2017consistency}, the generalized censored block model~\cite{ahn2019community}, the sub-hypergraph models~\cite{liang2021information,yuan2021information}, etc.}

 Although an information-theoretic limit for exact recovery has been derived in~\cite{kim2018stochastic}, their setting considering only two equal-sized communities and symmetric hyperedge generation probabilities is rather restrictive for real-world applications, and a general theory for exact recovery in the $d$-HSBM is still lacking.
 Motivated by this gap in the literature, in this work we consider the exact recovery criterion in the \emph{general} $d$-HSBM.
 Our problem setting and the distinctions compared to other works are summarized as follows. \begin{enumerate} \item Nodes are partitioned into $k \ge 2$ non-overlapping communities, in which each node is assigned to one of these $k$ communities with probabilities $\{p_i\}_{i=1}^k$.
 This generalizes the setting in~\cite{kim2018stochastic,pal2019community} in which $k = 2$ and $p_1 = p_2$, and the setting in~\cite{cole2020exact, chien2019minimax,lin2017fundamental,chien2018community} wherein the $k$ communities are of equal or approximately equal sizes (i.e., $p_i \approx p_j$ for all $1\le i<j \le k$).